yuva28/M1_BankManagementSystem_Goal/MiniProject_C/1_Requirements/README.md

 ***Information***

- Bank management system is a project that manages and stores books information electronically according to customers’ needs.
-The project is for monitoring and controlling the transactions in a bank and mainly focuses on operations in a bank like to stostoringrelated to new accthe accountsrtransactionsediting of account information ,and viewing of account information.
+Bank management system is a project that manages and stores books information electronically according to customer’s needs.
+The project is for monitoring and controlling the transactions in a bank and which mainly focuses on operations in a bank like to store data related to new account, transaction, editing of account information and viewing of account information.